natcap/invest.users-guide/source/en/ndr.rst

 The model has a small number of parameters, and outputs generally show a high sensitivity to inputs.
 This implies that errors in the empirical load parameter values will have a large effect on predictions.
 Similarly, the retention efficiency values are based on empirical studies, and factors affecting these values (like slope or intra-annual variability) are averaged.
 These values implicitly incorporate information about the dominant nutrient dynamics, influenced by climate and soils.
 The model also assumes that once nutrient reaches the stream it impacts water quality at the watershed outlet; no in-stream processes are captured.
 Finally, the effect of grid resolution on the NDR formulation has not been well studied.

-Sensitivity analyses are recommended to investigate how the confidence intervals in input parameters affect the study conclusions (Hamel et al., 2015).
+Sensitivity analyses are recommended to investigate how the confidence intervals in input parameters affect the study conclusions (Redhead et al., 2018).

 Biophysical Model Interpretation for Valuation
 ----------------------------------------------